OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-02.md

 ## Colossians 2:20

-If you have died with Christ to the elemental spiritual forces of the world, why, as if you were still living in the world, do you submit to regulations:
+If you have died with Christ to the things of this world, why act as if you were still living in the world by submitting to its regulations?

 ## Colossians 2:21

-“Do not handle, do not taste, do not touch!”?
+“You must not handle, you must not taste, you must not touch!”?

 ## Colossians 2:22

-These are all destined to perish with use, based on human commands and teachings.
+These are concerning things destined to perish, and are based on human commands and teachings.

 ## Colossians 2:23